arnv15/ZenSpace/README.md

-ZenSpace

-ZenSpace is a web app that helps students discover the best study and recreation spots around them, rated for productivity and well-being.
-Whether you need a quiet space with strong WiFi or a lively spot to recharge with friends, ZenSpace connects you to the right place.

-Inspiration
+ZenSpace Inspiration
 As students, we often struggle to find the right place to study or relax.
-We’ve run into the same problem again and again: there’s no easy way to know about WiFi quality, noise levels, or availability of seats before arriving.
-ZenSpace was created to solve this frustration and make it easier to balance productivity and well-being.

-What it does

-ZenSpace allows students to:

-Browse a list of study and recreation spots shared by peers.

-View ratings for amenities like WiFi, seating, and noise level.

-Find places that best match their needs, whether for focused studying or group projects.

-How we built it
+Whether it’s working on a group project or just needing a quiet spot with good WiFi, the lack of reliable information on things like noise levels or availability can be frustrating.

+ZenSpace was born out of this challenge — to create a tool that helps students balance productivity and well-being.

+🚀 What It Does
+ZenSpace is a web app that helps students discover study or recreation spots that best fit their needs.

+  Spots are created by students for students.

+  Each spot is rated on key factors such as:

+  WiFi quality

+  Seating availability

+  Noise level

+  We’ve already set up a database of known spots in our local area to get students started.

+🛠️ How We Built It
   Frontend: ReactJS

-Backend: Python with Flask (routes & API handling)
+  Backend: Python + Flask (for routes and API calls)

   AI Integration: OpenAI API

-Database: Custom setup with curated local spot data

-Challenges we ran into
+  Database: A low-cost/free solution optimized for quick setup

+⚔️ Challenges We Ran Into
-Combining study and recreation data in a way that felt intuitive.
+  Combining both study and recreation data into a single, intuitive experience.

-Finding a reliable, low-cost (or free) database option.
+  Finding a database solution that was both affordable and reliable.

-Integrating the full stack (React + Flask + database) under hackathon time constraints.

-Accomplishments that we're proud of
+✅ Accomplishments We’re Proud Of

-Built a fully working MVP in 36 hours.
+  Built a fully functional MVP in just 36 hours.

   Designed a clean, user-friendly interface.

-Successfully connected Flask, the frontend, and the database under time pressure.
+  Successfully connected Flask with our frontend and database under significant time pressure.

-What we learned
+📚 What We Learned

-How to build and ship a full-stack project quickly.
+  How to plan, design, and launch a full-stack project quickly.

-The importance of planning and structuring the database for future growth.
+  The importance of structuring a database for scalability and future features.

-Improved our technical skills across React, Flask, and API integration.
+  Improved our technical skills across the entire tech stack.

-What's next for ZenSpace
+🔮 What’s Next for ZenSpace

-We plan to expand ZenSpace with features like:

-A community rating system to gamify engagement.

-An interactive map with location-based search to find top-rated spots nearby.
+We see ZenSpace as more than just a spot-finder — it’s a community.
+Future features we want to add include:

+  Gamification: Implementing a community rating and reward system.

+  Interactive Maps: Showing top-rated spots near the user's location.

-A tutoring system to connect students beyond just study spots.
+  Tutoring System: A feature to connect students seeking help with peers who can offer support.

-Team

-Built by Arnav Gupta and Arnav Pandey during Recess Hacks 5.0